Anyone who’s anyone on Coronation Street spends their time in the Rovers Return Inn.

 Along with wife Jenny, they conned the residents of Weatherfield into thinking they were transforming it into a hip and trendy gastro pub, but actually when the ‘makeover’ was revealed the place looked exactly the same and they explained they were keeping it as it was.

-They currently run the Rovers, but for how long?
+They currently run the Coronation Street pub Rovers Return, but for how long?

-Who was your favourite Rovers landlord or landlady?
+Who was your favourite landlord or landlady at Coronation Street pub Rovers Return?
 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know what you think!